As a first-year student at Yunnan college of Business Management, I’m ready to take

 People say, Chinese Education System is little bit different from European education.
 But studying

-at YUBM, I had the chance to know about Chinese Education.
+at YCBM, I had the chance to know about Chinese Education.
 From my opinion, the reality is

 Chinese Education is not different and hard enough as it always allows us with practical, theoretical